funsho45/Inverted-Pendulum-Control/README.md

 ![image](https://user-images.githubusercontent.com/73448401/100293908-2306d580-2f7d-11eb-9674-73b7bef78b4a.png)

+**Figure 10**:LabVIEW block diagram for the inverted pendulum system

 ## PID Control Algorithm

 To create the PID control algorithm in LabVIEW, Equation 5 was applied.
 The error produced from the difference between the setpoint value and the current sensor value was multiplied by the proportional gain (Kp) to obtain the proportional controller output.
 To create the integral controller output, the past errors of the systems obtained using a shift register, was multiplied by the damping factor variable to help prevent future overshooting of the system.
 This is then added to the current error of the system, which is then multiplied by the differential in time and the integral gain.
 The derivative control output was obtained by taking the difference between the actual error of the system and the past error from the previous loop, which was obtained from using another shift register.
 After the difference in errors is calculated it is then multiplied by the division of the derivative gain and the differential in time.
 The P, I and D outputs are all then added together to give a PID output control the motors.

 Also Both the integral and derivative control outputs are also fed back into a shift register to loop back their respective errors.

 ![image](https://user-images.githubusercontent.com/73448401/100294013-711bd900-2f7d-11eb-8ff6-d5b8102b404a.png)

+**Figure 11**: PID Control algorithm

 # Results